lunageens/AnsymoBDD2/README.md

 > The script should fail when the link layout differs.
 Make sure that the script is dynamic!
 Adding or removing assignments should not result in a failure.
 > Verify that the document (link) exists on the server.
 Give a warning when it does not exist.

 Secondly, in `@Exercise7` and `@Exercise8`, the user gives a student group number and student name as input.
+A student group has one date, and then different presenters and opponents.
+A student that is in any group, should be in one group as opponent and one group as presenter.

 A student name can be in no, or two groups (one time as a presenter, and one time as opponent).
 In `@Exercise7`, this is checked.
 The script goes as follows: